 To bring people together (audience, participants and partners) through our work as creative disrupters and joy makers, placing art and making, at the centre of all our activity

-Our vision is that Blackpool and Wyre is strengthened by communities that share their talents, feel connected to each other and are confident to ‘have a say’ in the matters that effect their daily lives.
+The LeftCoast programme serves the legendary resort of Blackpool.
+Our vision is that the town is strengthened by communities that work alongside artists to share their talents, feel connected to each other, and ‘have a say’ in the matters that affect their daily lives.

 We want you to be part of the art transformation happening in your area.
 You could help shape your neighbourhood through our community activities, get support to develop your skills or become a volunteer in our LeftCoast MAKER programme.

 Every three years our external evaluators write a report on our programme delivery, a summary of the Jan 2020 report can be found HERE.

 LeftCoast was brought together by a local partnership of organisations including Blackpool Coastal Housing, Blackpool Council, Wyre Council, Blackpool Grand Theatre and Blackpool & The Fylde College.
 Established as part of the Arts Council’s Creative People and Places programme.